New Jersey Child Injury Attorneys

 Injuries Suffered in Dog Attacks

-If your child has been seriously injured by someone else's negligence or wrongdoing, the experienced New Jersey child injury attorneys at Lependorf & Silverstein, P.C. can help you better understand your legal rights and options.
-We will fight for your child's rights and will strive to obtain maximum compensation for all your losses.
+If your child has been seriously injured by someone else's negligence or wrongdoing, our experienced New Jersey child injury attorneys at Lependorf & Silverstein, P.C., can help you better understand your legal rights and options.
+We will fight to obtain the maximum compensation available for your child.
 Please contact us at (609) 240-0040 for a free and comprehensive case evaluation.

 - Child Injury Blogs

 - Common Questions Following a New Jersey Child’s Wrongful Death